AltspaceVR/AltspaceSDK/README.md

 * `altspace.getThreeJSTrackingSkeleton().then(callback)`
  returns a promise that will fufill with a three.js object hierarchy with each object representing a joint in the unified tracking skeleton.
 These object's transforms will be automatically updated by AltspaceVR, so feel free to query them for position or add objects as children. **Make sure to add the skeleton to your scene after receiving it**

+## Utilities

+See the README.md in the [utilities directory](https://github.com/AltspaceVR/AltspaceSDK/tree/master/utilities)

 ## Three.js Feature Support

 **Currently supported:**